Akmal Rizal: Sarawak FA

 On 10 November 2013, Akmal Rizal officially signed a one-year contract with Sarawak FA after being released by Kedah FA.

-Kedah United F.C.
+Kedah United

-In 2015, Akmal Rizal played with Kedah United F.C. in the FAM League.
+In 2015, Akmal Rizal played with Kedah United in the FAM League.

 International career

 He represented Malaysia U23 for the 2001 SEA Games in Kuala Lumpur.
 He also represented Malaysia U23 for the Afro-Asian Games Hyderabad, India in October 2003.
 In 2002, Akmal was called up for an international friendly match against Brazil.
-He has also been called up by the Malaysia national football team coach Norizan Bakar for the 2007 AFC Asian Cup.
+He has also been called up by the Malaysia national team coach Norizan Bakar for the 2007 AFC Asian Cup.